YoSoyDavidB/AION/README.md

 Synchronizes and indexes Obsidian vault from GitHub.

 ### Conversation Agent
-Main orchestrator that coordinates other agents.
+Main orchestrator that coordinates other agents and tool usage.

 ## Database Schema